 The University of Turin, Italy, in partnership with the International Training Centre (ITC) of the International Labour Organization (ILO), is offering this First Level Master in Occupational Safety and Health.
 This one-year program includes an online distance learning phase, a face-to-face residential period on the ITC/ILO's campus in Turin followed by another distance phase for the preparation of the dissertation.

-The proposed program combines the advantages of the academic experience in OSH of Turin University with the ITC/ILO's international training experience.
+The proposed program combines the advantages of the academic experience of Turin University with the ITC/ILO's international training experience.
 An international approach has been applied to the contents, the methodology development as well as to the composition of the training team.

 Participants will have access to an online platform through which they will learn in an individual way.
 They will receive support from tutors with expertise in the subject matter; participate in a forum, use the documentation center, and network.

 Participants will be introduced to the fundamentals and basic concepts of the OSH through the following eight modules:

 Module A1: Introduction to the occupational safety and health.

 Module A3: Occupational Hygiene.

 Module A4: Occupational Medicine.

 Module A6: Organization of OSH at the national level.